YasinEl/mzRAPP/README.md

 ## Reliability assessment of non-targeted data pre-processing

-Reliabiliy assessment of NPP can be set up in the panel “Setup NPP assessment”.
+Reliability assessment of NPP can be set up in the panel “Setup NPP assessment”.
 First the tool to be evaluated has to be set.
 Afterwards the unaligned and aligned output files of the tools to be assessed have to be selected.
 The way those files can be exported from different tools